box-community/box-python-gen-workshop/workshops/sign_templates/sign_templates.md

 ![Alt text](img/sign-template-selecting-template.png)

-Drag and drop a date, a name and a signature pad field to the template, like so:
+In the recipients add a Signer placeholder, and drag and drop a date, a name and a signature pad field to the template, like so:

 ![Alt text](img/sign-template-signature-props.png)